-5 Things You Should Always Pay For With Cash
+5 Things You Should Only Pay For With Cash

 More From GOBankingRates

+11 Uncommon Investments That Can Actually Make You A Lot of Money

-This article originally appeared on GOBankingRates.com: 5 Things You Should Always Pay For With Cash
+This article originally appeared on GOBankingRates.com: 5 Things You Should Only Pay For With Cash